 Every day, it publishes the list of stocks that earn top ratings from Seeking Alpha authors, Wall Street analysts, and its proprietary Quant System.

-Personally, I think that just this list of Top-Rated Stocks is like a gold mine that could potentially help you increase your investment returns significantly.
+Personally, I think that just this list of Top-Rated Stocks is like a gold mine that could potentially help me increase my investment returns significantly.

-For example, one of the Top-Rated Stocks is Grindrod Shipping Holdings.
+For example, one of the most recent Top-Rated Stocks was BrainsWay.

-As you can see, Grindrod Shipping Holdings was first rated a “Strong Buy” back in Sep 2020 when its stock price was about $3.90.
+BrainsWay was first rated a “Strong Buy” back in August 2023 when its stock price was about $3.

-Ever since it has been mostly rated as a “Strong Buy”.
+Ever since then, it has been rated as a “Strong Buy”.

 As of 15th Feb 2024, its share price is $6.56.

-If you had bought it back when it was first rated a “Strong Buy”, you would be looking at a massive 300% return.
+If I bought it back when it was first rated a “Strong Buy”, I would be looking at a 118% return in 6 months.

-Even if you have missed the first few “Strong Buy” alerts, you would still be able to jump on these good investment opportunities later on because it has been a “Strong Buy” ever since April 2021.
+Even if I have missed the first few “Strong Buy” alerts, I would still be able to jump on these good investment opportunities later on because it has been a “Strong Buy” for the past 6 months.

-So, how have Seeking Alpha’s Strong Buy Recommendations compared against S&P 500?
+So, how have Seeking Alpha’s Strong Buy Recommendations compared against the S&P 500?

 Do take note that the performance is based on backtesting.

 From 2010 to 2024, Seeking Alpha Strong Buy achieved a total return of $224,655 based on $10,000 in investment capital while the S&P 500 achieved a total return of $47,522.

 Seeking Alpha Premium’s Top Rated Stocks routinely turns up opportunities that you probably won’t hear of anywhere else yet.

-For example, the Seeking Alpha contributors cover the under-the-radar small caps and IPOs such as Zoom, Beyond Meat, and Peloton way before the stock prices have run up.
+For example, the Seeking Alpha contributors cover the under-the-radar small caps and IPOs.

-With hundreds of contributors, you can expect to find hidden gems that are not covered by the mainstream media or wall street analysts.
+With hundreds of contributors, I can expect to find hidden gems that are not covered by the mainstream media or Wall Street analysts.

 That’s also why I love to read their analysis, especially if there are two opposing camps of view on the same stock.

 I get to understand ALL the potential risks involved in the stock and evaluate if it’s worth the risks to invest in it.